bdizon/listening-room/README.md

 Based on techwithtim's youtube Django/React tutorial.

-Listen to music with friends.
+Listen to music with friends while social-distancing.